TOUR Info Index HOME ©2001UnimaxNYC

 Piercing tools can be easily wiped with an antimicrobial cloth wipe.

-For ink, if you don't remove the excess ink now it will be harder to remove after sterilization.
+Reduce the starting microbial load.
+If you don't remove the excess ink now it will be harder to remove after sterilization.

 This is the step that adequately satisfies OSHA "pre-cleaning" to reduce the starting microbial load -- but without spreading potentially contaminating microbes.
 This step demonstrates that limiting microbial contamination to a cup of water is safer that spreading it around a shop to a sink, an ultrasonic and surrounding areas.